-- Seek amendments to increase funding for flood protection with aim to qualify project funding for Rock Springs and clarify that qualifying projects may include the retrofitting dams to which the California Department of Water Resources Division of Dam Safety has assigned a seismic restriction limiting storage capacity. - Seek language similar to AB 18 authorizing \$10 million in bond expenditures for the Guadalupe River watershed.
+- Ensure that qualification criteria for flood protection funding included in the Bond does not exclude projects in Santa Clara County with aim to qualify project funding for Coyote Creek and other projects important to the District. - Seek funding for the state Flood Control Subventions Program. - Seek language similar to AB 18 authorizing \$10 million in bond expenditures for the Guadalupe River watershed.

-- This legislation authorizes \$500 million in bonds for flood protection, including \$100 million for levees in the Delta. - This legislation authorizes \$1.5 billion in bonds for water related programs established by Proposition 1 (2014), including \$375 for recycled water.
+- This legislation authorizes \$500 million in bonds for flood protection, including \$300 million for flood protection located anywhere in the state, \$100 million for levees in the Delta, and \$100 million for storm water, mudslide and other flash-flood-related investments. - This legislation authorizes \$1.5 billion in bonds for water related programs established by Proposition 1 (2014), including \$250 for recycled water.

-- This legislation does not directly authorize bonds for any projects in Santa Clara County. - The flood protect funding is modest considering statewide and local needs. - This legislation does not authorize bonds for dams with seismic restrictions that limit storage capacity.
+- This legislation, while indicating an appropriation for the Guadalupe River Watershed, it does not yet specify a dollar amount. - The flood protection funding is modest considering statewide and local needs. - This legislation does not authorize bonds for dams with seismic restrictions that limit storage capacity.